gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods1.md

         msg = "it should return None if the array is Empty" )

     def test2(self):
-        #it should return the last element of an array
+        #it should return the last element of a list
         self.assertEqual(main.get_last_element([-99, 99, 10]), 10,
-        msg = "it should return the last element of an array" )
+        msg = "it should return the last element of a list" )

 ```